 History of the Palma Match

 The Palma competition originated in 1876 as part of the centennial celebration of American independence.
 This “Great Centennial Rifle Match” was held at Creedmoor, the long distance shooting range on Long Island, and hosted by a very young National Rifle Association (charted in 1871).
 Teams from the United States, Australia, Canada, Scotland and Ireland competed in this inaugural competition.
-Then, each team consisted of eight firing members each shooting 15 shots each at 800, 900, and 1000 yards on a six by ten foot frame target with a 36 inch black bull’s eye.
+At that time, each team consisted of eight firing members and they each fired 15 shots each at 800, 900, and 1000 yards on a six by ten foot frame target with a 36 inch black bull’s eye.
 The United States won that match.

 The match is named after the trophy, the Palma, awarded to the victorious team.
 The trophy was custom-built by Tiffany’s of New York at a cost of $1500 (privately funded) and included 280 ounces of silver.
 The trophy stood seven and one-half feet tall and was modeled after a Roman legion’s standard with an eagle perched on a panel with the word PALMA – Latin for victory, honor, glory – inscribed on it.